-Due to the threat of the coronavirus known as COVID-19, we are adapting our event format.
-We are committed to making decisions that promote the success and well-being of our campus community and growing concerns across Oregon.
-Like an increasing number of universities nationwide, Portland State is taking additional important steps to respond to the global pandemic.
+We are committed to making decisions that promote the success and well-being of our campus community.
+Like an increasing number of universities nationwide, Portland State is taking steps to respond to the global pandemic.
 Until further notice, all live events hosted by TREC will be online only.

 Friday Transportation Seminars at Portland State University have been a tradition since 2000.
 You can join us online at 11:30 AM.

 As transit agencies modernize their fare payment systems, opportunities to pay with cash are reduced.
 This speeds boarding and lowers the cost of operations while also creating new sources of ridership data.
 Arguably, service is improved for riders as well as payment systems could work across modes, creating a more seamless and simplified experience.
 Still, about 15% of adults in the United States are without a bank account or credit card account and many rely on restrictive cell-phone data plans or don’t have access to a smartphone.
 These shares are even higher for public transit users.
 These un- and under-banked and digitally excluded riders will find it more difficult to conveniently pay their transit fares.
 This project asks: what steps can be taken to ensure universal access to emerging fare payment systems?
 This project is exploring and evaluating practices to address these equity issues in cashless fare payment systems.
 This presentation will discuss the results of the first phases of the project, specifically our three-city survey of transit riders and our cost-benefit framework being developed to evaluate the effectiveness of proposed equity practices.

 - Participants will learn about the ways in which new mobility and cashless payment platforms create new barriers to participation